An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Data Collection and Cleaning

 Now we observe the effects of subsetting tweets with scores strictly greater than a certain probability threshold, getting the percentage of those tweets from their respective daily sample, then multiplying that percent to the number reported by the count endpoint.
 Different thresholds are used, and the series is superimposed by a GAM smoother.
 The results for this process, varying offensiveness while fixing hatefulness, are displayed in figure \ref{fig:DeltaOffensive}.
 The local maxima are kept intact until accepting only larger scores of greater than 0.8.
 Likewise, for filtering on hatefulness in figure \ref{fig:DeltaHateful}, the data is much more sensitive to applying greater thresholds.
 When applying a threshold of 0.05 on hatefulness, the values in January 2019 were around 60,000, and then hovered around 45,000 until 2021.
 A similar pattern is exhibited when thresholding at the much greater value of 0.5 on offensiveness.
 These results are a consequence of the distribution of overall scores as shown in figure \ref{fig:DistributionOfMetrics}, with offensiveness scores being bimodal near 0 and 1, while hatefulness clusters near 0 and tapers off rapidly.

 Now we are tasked to choose a threshold for our dataset, then feed this data into the TVBARC model.
-In some problems, 0.5 may be used, but we know from reality that the occurrence is of cyberbullying events is not as common as that would suggest.
+In some problems, 0.5 may be used, but we know from reality that the occurrence of cyberbullying events is not as common as that would suggest.
 However, given that our query contains keywords associated with abusive behavior, it's possible that the proportion of cyberbullying events among the collected tweets will be higher.
 Other considerations include the NLP models' performance on their associated test data.
 The M-F1 score for the hatefulness model is around 50, whereas for offensiveness, it is around 80 \citep{barbieri2020tweeteval}.
 An additional factor is the TVBARC model itself, which may fail to converge if the data points are too large in magnitude.
-From above, one can observe that increasing the minimum offensiveness threshold does not greatly alter the structure of the time series, so it can be used to cut down on the scale as necessary.
-Note that these threshold parameters can be freely tuned to a desired sensitivity.
+From above, one can observe that increasing the minimum offensiveness threshold does not greatly alter the structure of the time series, so it can be used to cut down on the scale as necessary (note that these threshold parameters can be freely tuned to a desired sensitivity).
 However, making the threshold too high may result in many 0s in the series, which is especially true when filtering on hatefulness.
-Not all offensive speech is cyberbullying, but hate speech can contain offensive speech like slurs, in this case directed to women or immigrants.
+Not all offensive speech is considered cyberbullying, but hate speech can contain offensive speech like slurs, in this case directed to women or immigrants, which may be associated with cyberbullying.
 That being said, the data set has a non-zero number of tweets that lack offensive content but have a high probability of being hateful.
 Therefore, it would be wise to increase the threshold on offensiveness as necessary to allow model convergence and primarily focus on altering the hatefulness threshold.

 In this study, we will use two separate thresholds for comparison.
 First, some notation is established.
-An $x/y$ filter will refer to accepting only tweets with offensiveness probability greater than $\frac{x}{100}$ and hatefulness probability greater than $\frac{y}{100}$.
+An $x/y$ filter will refer to a filter that only accepts tweets with offensiveness probability greater than $\frac{x}{100}$ and hatefulness probability greater than $\frac{y}{100}$.
 In this notation, the two filters used are $25/0$ and $25/50$.
 Using these, of interest is rudimentary comparison with prior results before we fit to the TVBARC model.
-To motivate the usage of this TVBARC model, a visual analysis on the counts is performed.
+To motivate the use of this model, a visual analysis on the counts is performed.